prognar/5-Star/PRESENTATION.md

 **5. Why the Store List is optional**
 The Store List was originally required for Area/LatLong/FOP fields.
 Now the 5-Star CSV carries those columns directly, so the Store List join only overrides values when present.
 Simpler pipeline, fewer dependencies.

+**6. Why the Rising Star map is filterable by binding** The map legend is clickable — clicking a component filters to stores bound by that component only, clicking again shows all.
+This lets leadership quickly answer "where is Win Score the biggest problem?" without scanning the full map.

 ---